stammen/PointerMoved/README.md

 ## Copying the PointerMovedDLL DLL to your App Package

 In this sample, PointerMovedDLL.DLL is manually loaded by the PointerMoved app.
-We need to manually copy the PointerMovedDLL.DLL to the correct location in the App Package.
+We need to copy the PointerMovedDLL.DLL to the correct location in the App Package.
 We can do this by modifying the XML of the PointerMoved.csproj project.

 Add the following XML near the end of the PointerMoved.csproj (you can open this file with a text editor or Unload/Edit/Reload the file in Visual Studio)